llingg/docs-opmanual_autolab/book/robotarium/60_old_watchtower_system/67_autolocalization_operation_procedure.md

 ## Overview

-The purpose of this chapter is to guide all robotarium builders in the world to successfully launch the Auto-localization system.
+The purpose of this chapter is to guide all Autolab builders in the world to successfully launch the Auto-localization system.

 The procedure including two part, map setup, system calibration and system localization The system calibration procedure should calculate and save the transformation matrices from local tags frame to the origin tag frame.
 The system localization procedure is simply the localization function.